w3f/Grants-Program/src/faq.md

 <details>
   <summary><b>My application was rejected.
 Do you have any recommendations on where to go from here?</b></summary>

   We usually give reasons why an application was rejected.
 We always try to be constructive and work with you towards an application that is beneficial to all parties.
-If we find no common ground, please have a look at [this section in our General Grants readme](https://github.com/w3f/General-Grants-Program#rocket-alternative-funding-sources) for a list of alternative funding opportunities.
+If we find no common ground, please have a look at [this section in our Grants Program readme](https://github.com/w3f/Grants-Program#rocket-alternative-funding-sources) for a list of alternative funding opportunities.
 </details>

 <details>